 - 10.1.
 The Neighborhood Council System Commenting Policy Notice must be made available online and in context with any Neighborhood Council Digital Communications that permits comments.
 (Attachment A Neighborhood Council System Commenting Policy Notice. - 10.2.
 Comments from the public are allowed and encouraged on Digital Media sites.
 Just like public comments, this forum should be open to individuals to freely express their opinions without infringing on the ability of others to do so.
 Comments that do not comply with the Commenting Policy Notice or the limitations of the Third Party platform, may be removed or hidden.
-If further guidance is needed, please consult the City Attorney's Office, Neighborhood Council Advice Division. - 10.3.
+If further guidance is needed, please consult the City Attorney's Office, Neighborhood Council Advice Division. may be disallowed or disabled on Neighborhood Council Digital-Communications, provided they are blocked at all times.
+In the event that comments are allowed on Neighborhood Council Digital Communications, they must be monitored daily (see Attachment A Neighborhood Council System Commenting Policy Notice) - 10.3.
+The Account Moderator must monitor the comments posted by the public.
+With the approval of the Department, comments that are contrary to the rules identified herein may be removed or restricted.
+The general goal of comment moderation is to provide a forum where individuals can freely express their opinions without infringing on the ability of others to do so.
 The City Attorney's Office is available to provide legal advice on potential removal of content.

 - 10.4.
-Illegal, or potentially illegal, activity should be reported promptly to the Los Angeles Police Department and the Third Party platform as a violation of their terms of service. - 10.5.
-Account Administrators should make a good faith effort to respond to public and private messages and comments where appropriate.
+If comments do not otherwise violate this policy, then the content must be allowed toremain, regardless of whether it is favorable or unfavorable to the neighborhood council or to any neighborhood council member. - 10.5.
+Users who repeatedly violate comment guidelines may be blocked.
+An account may only be blocked after multiple violations of this policy have been recorded and submitted to the Department and the action of blocking an account has been agreed upon by the Department. - 10.6.
+Illegal, or potentially illegal, activity should be reported promptly to the Los Angeles Police Department and the Third Party platform as a violation of their terms of service. - 10.7.
+Account Administrators or Moderators should make a good faith effort to respond to public and private messages and comments where appropriate.